 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all activities of the School.
-Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported in a single column.
+For the most part, the effect of interfund activity has been removed from these statements.
+Exceptions to this general rule are charges for interfund services that are reasonably equivalent to the services provided.
+Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.